Category Archives: Royal Deaths and Illnesses

 Catherine II on a balcony of the Winter Palace on July 9, 1762, the day of the coup; Credit – Wikipedia

 Peter ordered his Holstein guards to take up defensive positions at Peterhof.
-They did so but were afraid to tell Peter that they had no cannonballs to fire.
+They did so but were afraid to tell Peter they had no cannonballs to fire.
 Peter thought about fleeing but was told that there were no horses available because his entourage had all arrived in carriages.
 Learning that Catherine and the Guards were approaching Peterhof, Peter made a desperate decision to sail Kronstadt, a fortress on an island.
 Upon arrival, Peter was refused admittance because all those in the fortress had sworn allegiance to Catherine.
 Peter rejected the advice of his advisors to go to the Prussian army and returned to Oranienbaum.

 Peter and his Holstein guards were behind the gates at Oranienbaum when Alexei Orlov and his men surrounded Oranienbaum.
-Peter sent a message that he would renounce the throne if he, his mistress, and his favorite Russian general would be allowed to go to Holstein.
-Catherine sent Grigori Orlov along with a Russian general to Oranienbaum insisting that Peter must write out a formal announcement of abdication in his own handwriting.
+Peter sent a message that he would renounce the throne if he, his mistress, and his favorite Russian general were allowed to go to Holstein.
+Catherine sent Grigori Orlov with a Russian general to Oranienbaum insisting that Peter must write a formal announcement of abdication in his own handwriting.
 Grigori Orlov was to deal with the abdication and the general was to lure Peter out of Oranienbaum and back to Peterhof to prevent any bloodshed.
 Grigori Orlov rode back to Peterhof with the signed abdication announcement and the general convinced Peter to go to Peterhof and beg Catherine for mercy.
 Upon arrival at Peterhof, Peter was arrested and taken by Alexei Orlov to Ropsha Palace, a country estate outside of St. Petersburg.

 Catherine had to deal with the same dilemma that Empress Elizabeth had to deal with regarding Ivan VI who she had deposed – keeping a former emperor around was a threat to her throne.
 Catherine intended to send Peter to Shlisselburg Fortress where Ivan VI, who had been deposed in 1741 as an infant, was still imprisoned.
 However, Catherine did not have to deal with a living deposed emperor for long.